mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 .. image::  ../../images/EngDiff_Fit_Browse_Filters.png
    :align: center
-   :height: 800px
+   :height: 700px

 Bugfixes
 ########
 - Sequential fitting in the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>` now uses the output of the last successful fit (as opposed to the previous fit) as the initial parameters for the next fit.
-- An empty :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>` is no longer saved if the user saves a project having previously had the interface open at some point in that session.
+- If the user saves a project having previously opened and closed the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>`, loading the project will not re-open the interface.
 - The help button on the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>` points to the correct page, having been broken in the last release.
 - Using the Clear button on the Workspace widget while using the :ref:`Fitting tab <ui engineering fitting>` no longer causes issues when you try to load runs back in.
 - On the :ref:`Fitting tab <ui engineering fitting>` of the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>` the background can be inspected whether the background subtraction box is checked or not.